wifinigel/wiperf/mkdocs/docs/adv_rpi_standalone.md

 __All of the steps below are performed from the RPi CLI (this guide assumes you are running Raspbian Buster and that you have remote access to the RPI, with all networking configured and ready to go (if not, [see here](probe_prepare.md#raspberry-pi) )):__

-1. Update RPi packages and reboot (unless already done as part of the probe build process).
+1.Update RPi packages and reboot (unless already done as part of the probe build process).

 ```
 sudo apt update